rajasoun/study-notes/machine-learning.md

 # What is  Machine Learning

-Getting Computers (Machine) to learn* without being explicitly Programmed.

-lean* - to recognise patterns found within Data
+Getting Computers (Machine) to learn* without being explicitly Programmed. lean* - to recognise patterns found within Data

-> or

-_Building a model_ from example inputs to make data-driven predictions vs following  static program instructions

 > or